Add Supporting Attribute

 Overview

-What is AddSupportingAttribute
+What is AddSupportingAttribute?

-operation is a projection operation in CDM that adds a user-specified supporting attribute to the final resolved entity.
+The AddSupportingAttribute operation is a projection operation in CDM that adds a user-specified supporting attribute to the final resolved entity.
 As the name suggests, the newly created supporting attribute is designed to support another attribute, providing additional context, metadata, or derived information.
-The relationship between the supporting attribute and the primary attribute is established through the is.addedInSupportOf
+The relationship between the supporting attribute and the primary attribute is established through the is.addedInSupportOf trait.

 Key Characteristics:

-Supporting Attribute Creation: Introduces a new attribute that supports an existing attribute by providing supplementary information.
+• Supporting Attribute Creation: Introduces a new attribute that supports an existing attribute by providing supplementary information.

-trait to establish its relationship with the primary attribute.Virtual Attribute: Being virtual means that the supporting attribute might not have corresponding data values in the entity's partition unless explicitly generated or manifested.
+• Virtual Attribute: Being virtual means that the supporting attribute might not have corresponding data values in the entity's partition unless explicitly generated or manifested.

-allows for scenarios where virtual attributes are not desired.
+• Conditional Inclusion: A new directive virtual allows for scenarios where virtual attributes are not desired.
 It is recommended to add a condition to filter out virtual attributes when they are not needed.

 Purpose in GRIx

-Within GRIx, the AddSupportingAttribute
+Within GRIx, the AddSupportingAttribute operation serves to:

-Enhance Data Context: Provide additional context or metadata to existing attributes, enriching the data model.
+• Enhance Data Context: Provide additional context or metadata to existing attributes, enriching the data model.

-Facilitate Data Integration: Support integration with other data sources or systems by adding necessary supporting information.
+• Facilitate Data Integration: Support integration with other data sources or systems by adding necessary supporting information.

-Improve Data Analysis: Enable more comprehensive data analysis by linking primary attributes with their supporting attributes.
+• Improve Data Analysis: Enable more comprehensive data analysis by linking primary attributes with their supporting attributes.

-Maintain Data Integrity: Ensure that supporting attributes are clearly associated with their primary attributes, promoting data consistency and integrity.
+• Maintain Data Integrity: Ensure that supporting attributes are clearly associated with their primary attributes, promoting data consistency and integrity.

-, GRIx data models become more informative and analytically robust, supporting comprehensive risk assessments and decision-making processes.
+By incorporating AddSupportingAttribute, GRIx data models become more informative and analytically robust, supporting comprehensive risk assessments and decision-making processes.

 Functionality and Behavior

-How AddSupportingAttribute
+How AddSupportingAttribute Works

-operation modifies the attribute list of an entity during the resolution process by adding a new supporting attribute.
+The AddSupportingAttribute operation modifies the attribute list of an entity during the resolution process by adding a new supporting attribute.
 Below is a detailed breakdown of its functionality:

-Input Attributes: The operation accesses the current list of resolved attributes from the source entity or previous operations in the projection pipeline.
+1. Input Attributes: The operation accesses the current list of resolved attributes from the source entity or previous operations in the projection pipeline.

-Defining the Supporting Attribute: Users specify the supporting attribute, including its name, data type, and additional properties such as description and purpose.
+2. Defining the Supporting Attribute: Users specify the supporting attribute, including its name, data type, and additional properties such as description and purpose.

-Trait Assignment:
+3. Trait Assignment:

-: Establishes the relationship between the supporting attribute and the primary attribute it supports.
+• is.addedInSupportOf: Establishes the relationship between the supporting attribute and the primary attribute it supports.
 Currently, this trait points to the last attribute that came from the source of the projections, mimicking CDM's resolution guidance.

-flag, the supporting attribute is either added at the beginning or the end of the attribute list.Virtual Directive: The
+4. Insertion Point: Based on the insertAtTop flag, the supporting attribute is either added at the beginning or the end of the attribute list.

-property to control the inclusion of virtual attributes based on specific scenarios or requirements.Resulting Attributes: The final resolved entity includes the newly added supporting attribute alongside the original attributes, maintaining the specified order.
+6. Resulting Attributes: The final resolved entity includes the newly added supporting attribute alongside the original attributes, maintaining the specified order.

 Default Behavior

-trait.Trait Linking: The supporting attribute is linked to the primary attribute using the
+• Trait Linking: The supporting attribute is linked to the primary attribute using the is.addedInSupportOf trait, pointing to the last attribute from the projection source.

-directive is used, the supporting attribute can be conditionally included or excluded based on specified criteria.Non-Destructive: The operation does not remove or alter the original attributes; it merely adds a new supporting attribute to the entity.
+• Non-Destructive: The operation does not remove or alter the original attributes; it merely adds a new supporting attribute to the entity.

 API Reference